 In conclusion, we have alternative etymologies that place Belial as being a Lord of Wealth or Lord of Goats.
 Therefore it is reasonable to assume that before being demonized by the Christians, Belial was a fertility god in charge of prosperity and could even possibly have been a creator god.
 We can also speculate that perhaps Belial was considered to be one of the uncreated gods or maybe he created and bestowed fertility without the authorization of whatever ruler God was in place at the time.

 Like Ariadne's thread, people and place names provide us with a trail out of the twisted labyrinth and back to the source.
 Etymology is a sword that we can use to cut through the veil of religious propaganda that seeks to keep us ignorant and afraid.
 Every Lover of Truth should siriusly consider adding it to their Light-Bearer's toolkit.

 Also check out my article discussing Lilith.

 If you have any questions, please feel free to contact me via my Google account.

 If you feel that this material is important and useful please share it using the social media buttons provided at the top and bottom of each article.
-If you want to help support this website & the development of future content and projects please consider making a donation using Bitcoin.
-I have set the suggested donation to a symbolic amount of 0.0666 BTC but feel free to donate as much or as little as you desire.
+If you want to help support this website & the development of future content and projects please consider making a donation of any amount using the PayPal button below.